 Also notice how many of the tropes listed here are shown to have lampshaded examples.

 Lampshade Wearing: Parodied.
 Upon seeing that his parents are snoozing on the sofa on New Year's Eve, Jason prompts them to whoop it up.
 They do so by donning lampshades, then falling right back asleep.

 Leaning on the Fourth Wall: Andy and Roger did this back in 2006 during the final 6 daily strips; they sit at the table while casually discussing an article about a cartoonist announcing that he'll now only do Sunday strips instead of doing 7 a week, as he'd previously been doing.

-Lethal Chef: Everybody.
+Lethal Chef: Everybody's had trouble in the kitchen at some point or another.
 Paige's approach to cleaning turkey is sticking it in the oven and putting it on "clean", and she once used Diet Pepsi in making Christmas cookies because she couldn't find the baking soda; Roger has trouble with scrambled eggs; Peter has tried defrosting frozen orange juice with a frying pan; Jason has managed to set coffeeon fire somehow...
-Andy, meanwhile, is perfectly competent in the kitchen, although everybody hates the often vegetarian food she makes. ("She makes a mean, if not downright cruel, tofu casserole.")
-She does manage to get it right at least once:
+Andy usually averts this (albeit with other cooking issues), but even she burned a Thanksgiving dinner when trying to outdo her mom.

 Peter has been shown several times to be a perfectly competent cook as long as he's making food for himself and no one else.

 Lipstick and Load Montage: Done in a Sunday strip that apparently shows Paige putting on her make-up getting ready to go out.
 The last panel reveals it to actually be a grounded Peter trying to sneak out of the house disguised as Paige.